Safe Work Processes

 What is the mandate of the asbestos management program?

-The Asbestos Management Program is managed by Safety & Risk Services in collaboration with Building Operations on behalf of UBC.
+The Asbestos Management Program is managed by Safety & Risk Services in collaboration with UBC Facilities on behalf of UBC.

 The mandate of the Asbestos Management Program is to control the potential hazards of exposure to airborne asbestos fibres by the identification and elimination, or the encapsulation of asbestos-containing materials.

 UBC had many buildings constructed/renovated during decades when asbestos was a common addition to building materials.
 Check out our latest Asbestos Alert Bulletin (PDF) for the locations of known asbestos materials on campus.